 Our empirical specification

 In Section 4 of the article, the demand functions npn,pt,Y and tpn,pt,Y have a semi-log functional form.
 This is functional form is typically used in the recreational demand literature.
 Furthermore, the price of time spent on-site is assumed to be proportional to income, i.e. pt=δY.
 This results in perfect multicollinearity between this price and income, and income is deleted from the demand functions.
-The deterministic parts of the demand functions (in the article Equations (14) and (15)) are specified as:
+The deterministic parts of the demand functions (Equations (14) and (15) in the article) are specified as: